 In all other cases, approval of consensual monitoring will be in accordance with the procedures set forth in part V. below.

-- Monitoring Not Within Scope of Memorandum.
-Even if the interception falls within one of the six categories above, the procedures and rules in this Memorandum do not apply to:
+- Monitoring Not Within Scope of This Section.
+Even if the interception falls within one of the six categories above, the procedures and rules in this Section do not apply to: